dbrugger946/dev-lightspeed-mta/README.md

     }
   ```
 - for KAI Solution Server authentication login, the MTA console un/pwd can be used.

+#### Resetting Solution Server i.e. clearing current solution fixes when restarting the demo
+- Force-deleting the PVC would do it (may need to bounce the pod as well).
+- Alternatively, connecting to the postgres pod and drop all tables with psql, then bounce the pod
+-